zanellia/prometeo/README.md

 ```
 and run in order to carry out the same operations.

-<span style="color:red">Disclaimer: prometeo is still at a very preliminary stage and only very few linear algebra operations and Python constructs are supported for the time being. </span>
+# Disclaimer: prometeo is still at a very preliminary stage and only very few linear algebra operations and Python constructs are supported for the time being.